sn99/Optimizing-linux/README.md

     ```shell
     '/boot/config-y.y.y-generic' -> '.config'
     ```
-    if it fails you can find config in `/proc/config.gz` or simple run `make oldconfig`(it usually starts a long process, try finding your config in your distro source code too).
+    if it fails you can find config in `/proc/config.gz` or simple run `make listnewconfig` OR `make oldconfig`(it usually starts a long process, try finding your config in your distro source code too).

 3. Edit `Makefile` and change `EXTRAVERSION` to add something.
 For example, "EXTRAVERSION = \<yourname>".